unosquare/swan/README.md

  //Modify the port
  SettingsProvider<Settings>.Instance.Global.Port = 20;

- //And we save our settings SettingsProvider<Settings>.Instance.PersistGlobalSettings();
+ //if we want those settings to persist SettingsProvider<Settings>.Instance.PersistGlobalSettings();
 ```